hildjj/hostlocal/README.md

                               (default: "/")
   -p, --port <number>         Port to serve content from.
 Use 0 to get an
+                              unused port. (default: 8111) -P, --prefix <string>       Make all of the URLs served have paths that start with this prefix, followed by a slash.
-                              unused port. (default: 8111) -q, --quiet                 Do not do logging --rawMarkdown               Do not process markdown into HTML -t, --timeout <number>      Time, in ms, to allow exec to run.
+  -q, --quiet                 Do not do logging --rawMarkdown               Do not process markdown into HTML -t, --timeout <number>      Time, in ms, to allow exec to run.
   -V, --version               output the version number

 ```

 ## Config files